-With the price reduction, the public will be able to self-access and monitor themselves to prepare for the endemic phase
+With the price reduction, the public will be able to use Covid-19 self-test kits for self-access and monitor themselves to prepare for the endemic phase

 THE Covid-19 self-test kit price is now available for as low as RM6.90, said the Domestic Trade and Consumer Affairs Ministry (KPDNHEP).

 Minister Datuk Seri Alexander Nanta Linggi said the price reduction was made after considering the public interest and ensuring that it is widely available to benefit the public, particularly those who require them on a regular basis and the bottom 40% group.

 He said KPDNHEP is in talks with the Health Ministry (MoH) to expedite the lowering of the current ceiling price.

 Apart from making it more accessible to the general public, the reduction is also part of a strategy to aid the retail industry’s economic recovery and maintain its competitiveness in the marketplace.

 “With the price reduction, the public will be able to self-access and monitor themselves to prepare for the endemic phase.
 This will also ease the burden among the frontliners in the health sector,” Nanta Linggi said after the launch of the new Covid-19 self-test kit priced at RM6.90 at a 24-hour convenience store, KK Supermart, at the Kuala Lumpur International Airport 2 (KLIA2) yesterday.

 “KPDNHEP is very optimistic that the decision taken to expand the sales of RTKs (rapid test kits) will bring various benefits to the public.
 With the lower RTK prices and availability of RTK supply, this will increase the competitiveness and economy of the retail sector.”